UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 In addition to the linear model giving us a sense of the relationship, we can also see the residual values (the distance between each point and the curve), the standard error of the measures, and even calculated probability values (p-values) for hypothesis testing.
 In fact this summary gives us great information if we are interested in t-values, R squared values, or F-statistics!

-For now, let's revise our earlier sentence in the text to add more information.  `Based on a scatter plot of temperature and chirping and a correlation test, it seems that as temperature increases one degree, the rate of chirping increases about 4 chirps per minute.`
+For now, let's revise our earlier sentence in the text to add more information.  `Based on a scatter plot of temperature and chirping and a correlation test, it seems that as temperature increases one degree, the rate of chirping increases about 4.2 chirps per minute.`

 Save the file, knit, write a commit message, and ***commit***.

-#### Temperture across species.
+#### Temperture across species

 Next we can see if an account of the different species of crickets have an effect on our model.
 Up to this point, we have grouped all crickets together and that may be an inappropriate assumption.
 Many animals use signals like chirping to communicate and, for mating behaviors, it's important to distinguish your call from other similar species.
 Now lets make a new header and chunk for graphing and separating these two values.